By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-Focusing only on your mistakes put you on the path to overthinking, self-doubt and anxiety.
+Focusing only on your mistakes puts you on the path to overthinking, self-doubt, and anxiety.
 Don’t fall into the trap of believing that you must be perfect to have value.
 All humans make mistakes.
 Cut yourself some slack.
-Accept that making mistakes is a necessary part of learning, growing and becoming who you can be.
+Accept that making mistakes is a necessary part of learning, growing, and becoming who you can be.
 Learn from life experiences but don’t judge yourself harshly.
 Looking only at your mistakes leads to a very negative, biased, opinion about your self-worth.

 Being overly judgmental of others creates uncertainty.

 Avoid judging others using a stretched yardstick.
 If you expect an unreasonably high standard from others, you will find that you are unable to measure up to the standard you have set.
 The more judgmental you are of the people you meet, the more difficult it will become for you to feel good about yourself.
 Humans are not infallible computers, but then computers frequently make mistakes also.
 Avoid expecting impossibly high standards from yourself or others.
 Accept that you like all other humans are a work in progress.

 Work on making overthinking a thing of the past.
 If you’re overthinking has gotten out of control, consider working with a counselor or therapist to get your thoughts back on a helpful path.